The Best Keto Pizza Chaffle Recipe

 Basil gives it a nice, fresh taste.

 This two-part process collage displays how to prepare the batter for easy keto pepperoni pizza chaffles.
 The left photo reveals all dry and wet chaffle ingredients including egg, coconut flour, cream cheese, mozzarella, and seasonings measured out in a glass mixing bowl ready to combine.
 A topping garnish of mini marinara sauce ramekin and sliced pepperoni cheese is shown.
-The right collage image then shows the measured chaffle batter ingredients blended together into a thick, cohesive mixture ready to cook in a mini waffle maker to form the pizza crust base.
+The right collage image then shows the measured chaffle batter ingredients blended together into a thick, mixture ready to cook to form the pizza crust base.

 Step-By-Step Keto Pizza Chaffle Recipe Instructions